News & Reviews: Highlights

 The New York Times, January 27, 1984, Art: Craig McPherson, review by Grace Glueck.

-McPherson's early work was shown at the Witherspoon Museum, Greensboro, NC; American Academy of Arts and Letters, New York; Coe Kerr Gallery, Miriam Perlman Gallery, Mary Ryan Gallery and Bayard Gallery, in New York; Dreyfus Gallery, Ann Arbor, MI and Gallery G, Wichita, KS.
+McPherson's early work was shown at the Weatherspoon Museum, Greensboro, NC; American Academy of Arts and Letters, New York; Coe Kerr Gallery, Miriam Perlman Gallery, Mary Ryan Gallery and Bayard Gallery, in New York; Dreyfus Gallery, Ann Arbor, MI and Gallery G, Wichita, KS.